DhruvChauhan0218/Desktop-Voice-Assistant/README.md

 Steps for installing some features to run this code

-# commands that you need to write in your VS code terminal
+# Commands that you need will to write in your VS code terminal

 1) pip install pyttsx3
 2) pip install speechRecognition